audines/Hospital_Emergency_Room_Analysis/README.md

 🔍 The Emergency room had 9,216 patients visits and the overall Average Satisfaction Score was 5.47 out of 10.

+🔍 March 2020 was the month with the highest satisfaction score, reaching 5.32.
+October 2020 and April 2019 closely follow with scores of 5.31 and 5.30, respectively.

 🔍 During patient visits, the waiting time before a patient could see a practitioner was 35 minutes on average.
+February 2020 recorded the highest average wait time at 36.67 minutes, closely followed by August 2019 with 36.39 minutes.
+In contrast, October 2020 had the lowest wait time at 34.05 minutes, closely followed by September 2019 with 34.27 minutes.

-🔍 General Practice has the highest number of referrals (1,840), while the Renal department has the lowest (86)
+🔍 General Practice has the highest number of referrals (1,840),Orthopaedic followed with 995 patients  while the Renal department has the lowest (86).

+🔍 The three days and times with the highest wait times are 11 pm on Monday (40.39 minutes), 3 am on Wednesday (39.74 minutes), and 10 pm on Friday (39.34 minutes).
+Conversely, 1 am on Wednesday (29.65 minutes), 9 pm on Saturday (30.39 minutes), and 4 pm on Saturday (30.52 minutes) mark the days with the least wait times.

 🔍 The white race visited the hospital more which further indicate that the male gender visited the hospital more often.

 ## Recommandations

-✅ Resource Allocation: Deploy additional staff during identified peak hours and days to reduce wait times and prevent staff burnout.
+✅ Resource Allocation: during peak wait times, particularly on Monday nights, Wednesday early mornings, and Friday nights, additional staff  should be deployed  to reduce wait times and prevent staff burnout.

-✅Process Improvement: Streamline workflows in departments with high referral rates to enhance patient throughput.
+✅Process Improvement: workflows should be streamlined in departments with high referral rates ( General Practice, Orthopedic, and Physiotherapy) to enhance patient throughput.

 ✅ Patient Experience Initiatives: Improving long wait times could enhance patient satisfaction.

+✅  Addressing the specific needs  of different gender groups will ensure an inclusive and responsive healthcare environment.